Sunday, October 10, 2021

 As a first answer to the question of how chanting may be soteriologically beneficial, Chen mentions the spontaneity that monks perform in the moments of free chant in the communal liturgy:

-According to Dharmakīrti, the immediate experience is said to be "free from conceptualization" (quoted in Thupten Jinpa, 2020, 65).
-Chen's point seems to be that, by way of emphasizing sound in and of itself, the chanter does not superimpose this immediate experience with the "unreal web of concepts" (Dunne, 1996, 535) that, according to Chen, a conventional musical composition brings to the experience of sound.
-Instead of only being caught up in connecting sounds in order to create a musical composition, this non-conceptual engagement allows a heightened awareness of the momentariness of mental states (Chen, 2001, 36)–the chanter becomes aware of the moment-to-moment fluctuations of mental phenomena rising and falling.
+According to Dharmakīrti, the immediate experience is said to be "free from conceptualization" (quoted in Thupten Jinpa 2020, 65), and Chen's point seems to be that, by way of emphasizing sound in and of itself, the chanter does not superimpose this immediate experience with the "unreal web of concepts" (Dunne 1996, 535) that, according to Chen, a conventional musical composition brings to the experience of sound.
+Instead of only being caught up in connecting sounds in order to create a musical composition, this non-conceptual engagement allows a heightened awareness of the momentariness of mental states (Chen 2001, 36)–the chanter becomes aware of the moment-to-moment fluctuations of mental phenomena rising and falling.

-It is important to note that Chen describes this way of observing as "reflective" (Chen, 2001, 36).
+It is important to note that Chen describes this way of observing as "reflective" (Chen 2001, 36).
 With the usage of this word, I interpret Chen to have in mind the kind of pure reflection that a mirror provides, not meaning 'deep in thought' (the other meaning of this word).
 In other words, it is not an introspection where the chanters reflect on their momentary 'inner' experiences as objects.
-The reflective nature of the momentary phenomena means that they are perceived reflexively–no subject perceiving an object but the experience of phenomena arising non-dually.
-I will discuss this reflexivity in more detail in the second part of the next section, as it is this reflexivity that constitutes Chen's second answer to why chanting can impart wisdom.
+The reflective nature of the momentary phenomena means that they are perceived reflexively–no subject perceiving an object but the mere experience of phenomena arising non-dually.
+I will discuss this reflexivity in more detail below, as it is this reflexivity that constitutes Chen's second answer to why chanting can impart wisdom.

 I believe that most musicians involved in improvisatory practices will feel a resonance with Chen's descriptions of how improvisation can serve as a skillful method through which we reflexively–without thinking and without making our experience an object of our perception–become aware of the decentered flow of moment-to-moment rising-and-falling mental phenomena.
 I am, however, suspicious of the statement that chanters "emphasize sound in and of itself, outside the melodic progression".
 Such a formulation implies that the chanters only focus on the present moment, unaware of past and future musical events.
 Not only is this an inadequate stylistic description–in this music, it does not sound as if sounds are completely unmelodic or unconnected–, but it also deprives the situation of its greater soteriological value.
 Saying that improvisation is 'all about the present moment' effectively conveys some of the aesthetic qualities of improvised music.
 It is, however, ultimately an incomplete description.
 It captures the essence of the moment-to-moment arising and ceasing of phenomena, but it does not describe the situation fully.